 |Marriage Counseling||Children's Services|

 David holds an earned undergraduate degree in Psychology, graduate degree in Counseling, and earned doctorate in Christian Counseling - Psychology.
-Licensed as a Counselor, David has worked with children, adolescents, adults, and families throughout his practice.
+As a Pastoral Care/Christian Counselor, David works with children, adolescents, adults, and families.

 City of Huntington

 West Virginia Counseling Association